#MeToo Movement Gathers Force In India

 Dutta, who was 24 at the time of the incident, blames Patekar for thugs who intimidated her while she was leaving the film set.
 Video footage shows a mob surrounding a car with Dutta and her parents inside, visibly shaken.

-"I was completely blank and too scared to even feel fear," Dutta says..
+"I was completely blank and too scared to even feel fear," Dutta says.
 "I was wondering to myself if there was a hospital nearby in case we get injured."

 After the 2008 incident, Dutta quit Bollywood and moved to the U.S. — where she has been closely following the #MeToo movement in Hollywood.

-Note: This story mistakenly stated that the #MeToo movement started a year ago.
-In fact, it was started in 2006, by activist Tarana Burke.
-It took off after allegations of sexual misconduct against movie producer Harvey Weinstein were reported in The New York Times and The New Yorker in October 2017.
-Additionally, this story misspelled Urvashi Butalia's last name as Bhutalia.